finos/common-domain-model/docs/contribution.md

 ### Style references for additional guidance

-1. [New Hart\'s Rules](https://global.oup.com/academic/product/new-harts-rules-9780199570027): An updated version of this erstwhile comprehensive style guide for writers and editors using British English, published by the Oxford University Press.
+1. [New Hart's Rules](https://global.oup.com/academic/product/new-harts-rules-9780199570027): An updated version of this erstwhile comprehensive style guide for writers and editors using British English, published by the Oxford University Press.
 Invaluable as an official reference on proofreading and copy-editing.
 Subjects